AloscariS/aura-ai-assistant/README.md

 # Nova AI Assistant

-Nova is a friendly AI assistant you can use to ask whatever you want.
-It supports multimodal interaction, including text, audio, and image processing, so you can even ask it to describe what it sees through a connected camera.
+Nova is a friendly and customizable AI assistant that supports multimodal interaction, including text, audio, and image processing.
+You can talk to it verbally or interact with it through text, and even ask it to describe what it sees through a connected camera.
-You can choose between textual and verbal communication.

 ---